GapData/PyDataBratislava/README.md

 ### Hashtag for our meetups: [#PyDataBA](https://twitter.com/search?f=tweets&vertical=default&q=%23PyDataBA)
 ### Our Twitter account (follow us here): https://twitter.com/PyDataBA

-### We are always on the lookout for speakers for our monthly meetups.
+### We are always on the lookout for speakers for our meetups.
 Please get in contact if you are interested in giving a talk.
 ## #DataScience #Python #R #Julia

 ## Contact: radovan.kavicky@gapdata.org